ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

 .. function:: psa_encapsulate

     .. summary::
-        Use a public key to generate a new shared secret key and associated encapsulation data.
+        Use a public key to generate a new shared secret key and associated ciphertext.

     .. param:: psa_key_id_t key
         Identifier of the key to use for the encapsulation.